elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 Since the release of OS 7 at the end of January, we've sent out free updates that address over 200 reports—that's one report addressed every day in addition to our regular planned work.
 Needless to say OS 7.1 is much smoother, faster, and more stable than its predecessor.

-## Installer &amp; Initial Setup

 ## Onboarding

 Onboarding is the most personal part of getting started with elementary OS, where you choose how you'll experience your individual account and are introduced to core features of the operating system.

 With Flatpak, you have access to an incredibly wide selection of apps and a growing number of alternative app stores.
 Unlike on mainstream proprietary operating systems, installing apps via Sideload and accessing alternative app stores are important features of elementary OS.
 So, when we're introducing people to AppCenter—the pay-what-you-can app store with apps made specifically for elementary OS—we also now much more prominently introduce them to Sideload and even feature a prominent link to the most popular Flatpak-powered app store: Flathub.

 Onboarding now also handles providing information about the temporary Guest account.

 ## AppCenter

-AppInfo views have also been reworked to tighten up spacing and improve alignment.
-Special attention was put into making sure the most important information appears "above the fold", especially on smaller displays like in some laptops.
-Plus, we no longer split out apps from alt stores into a separate header in category views.

 AppCenter received a new Flatpak Repair feature which fixes an issue where some Flatpak runtimes could not be installed.

-Plus the updates page now shows a small message when everything is up-to-date, including the last time that AppCenter checked for updates.
-Updates view uses grid for installed apps

 ## Mail